History of the Puritans under King Charles I: The Erastian Controversy, 1645–1646

 Beginning in April 1645, the Assembly shifted its attention from the Independents Controversy to the Erastian Controversy.
 Besides John Lightfoot, the most zealous proponent of the Erastian position was Bulstrode Whitelocke, one of the MPs serving as a lay assessor to the Assembly.
 Whitelock maintained that only the state – and not the church – could lawfully exercise the power of excommunication.

-In October 1645, the Scottish Commissioners got their way when the Long Parliament voted in favour of an ordinance erecting a presbyterian form of church government in England.
+In October 1645, the Scottish Commissioners succeeded when the Long Parliament voted in favour of an ordinance erecting a presbyterian form of church government in England.
 However, they were appalled that the Parliament also adopted the Erastian argument and made any final decision of the church on the question of excommunication appealable from the General Assembly to the Parliament of England.

 This decision provoked protests from the Presbyterian party.
 The Parliament of Scotland, worried that the Long Parliament was failing to live up to its commitments under the Solemn League and Covenant, protested the Erastian nature of the ordinance.
 The ministers of London organized a petition to the Parliament.
 The Westminster Assembly responded by sending a delegation, led by Stephen Marshall, a fiery preacher who had delivered several sermons to the Long Parliament, to protest the Erastian nature of the ordinance.
 (Some MPs argued that the Assembly by this action committed a praemunire and should be punished.)
 Parliament responded by sending a delegation which included Nathaniel Fiennes to the Westminster Assembly, along with a list of interrogatories related to the jure divino nature of church government.
 The Assembly responded by flatly rejecting the Erastian position – with John Lightfoot and Thomas Coleman being the lone members speaking in favour of Erastianism.